-2. Don't bury your treasure, less is more
+2. Don't bury yourtreasure, less is more

-Paradoxically, pithy storytelling is harder than a word ramble.
+Paradoxically, pithy storytelling is harder than writing at length.
 The issue with the latter is that entries often hide what's truly special under layers of unnecessary detail.

 With every sentence ask yourself - what point am I making?
 What point am I scoring with the category criteria?
 Be a ruthless editor.
-Less is more, we apply our 'Only the good stuff' filter to our papers, limiting to 600-700 words max.
+Less is more, limiting yourself to 600-700 words max.